 Pour gradually the gelatin liquid on the tongues.
 Cover the tongues and place the dish in the fridge.
 After it settles a bit, add more liquid.
 This way decorations will not mix, they will stay where you placed them.

 The best Beef tongues in aspic are when served with horseradish sauce.
 Combine grated horseradish with Greek style yogurt and mayonnaise for the best horseradish sauce.

 For more Polish dishes for special occasions check: http://cookinpolish.com/category/recipes/festive-meals/.

-(For the sake of those sensitive I left first pictures small;))
+(For the sake of those sensitive I kept first pictures small;))